Tsundoiii/Blahaj-Finder/README.md

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/3c6956c5-c750-4f75-bd87-10391f780db6)

 ### Display Options
-To display the 3 closest rather than just the closest, you can pass the `-n` option to tell the program the (maximum) number of store to display
+To display the 3 closest rather than just the closest, you can pass the `-n` option to tell the program the (maximum) number of stores to display

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/033dec26-2ce5-4d03-90a0-ed539f3bae88)